 (3) A replacement for a licence or permit issued under this regulation shall be regarded for the purposes of these regulations as if it were the original licence or permit document for which it is a replacement.

-[Regulation 60 amended by Gazette 31 Dec 2007 p.
+[Regulation 60 amended: Gazette 31 Dec 2007 p.
 6530.]

 61. Licence etc. to be returned to Board if suspended etc.